HomeAll Buyer GuidesBest AI Tools for Engineering and Technical Hiring (2026)

 Best for: replacing recruiter phone screens with structured, auditable voice interviews.

-Tenzo is designed to turn the first round into a consistent, evidence based evaluation.
-Instead of a generic chatbot conversation, Tenzo runs a structured interview that produces a transparent scorecard tied directly to what the candidate said.
+Tenzo AI is designed to turn the first round into a consistent, evidence-based evaluation.
+Instead of a generic chatbot conversation, Tenzo AI runs a structured interview that produces a transparent scorecard tied directly to what the candidate said.

 What stands out